-Established non-profit organizations that are registered with the Nevada Secretary of State or government agencies may request a specialty license plate using the application below.
+Established non-profit organizations that are registered with the Nevada Secretary of State or governmental agencies may request a specialty license plate.
 Plates may also be requested through the State Legislature.
-All plates are submitted to the Commission on Special License Plates for approval.

 DMV Special Plates

 555 Wright Way

 (775) 684-4797 Fax

 Non-profit groups must submit a balance sheet and a recent bank statement by September 1 of each fiscal year on a form provided by the Commission.

 On or before July 1 of each fiscal year, non-profit groups must provide to the Commission and the DMV: